apache/druid/docs/api-reference/sql-api.md

 GET https://ROUTER:8888/druid/v2/sql/statements/{queryID}/results?page=PAGENUMBER
 ```

 Results are separated into pages, so you can use the optional `page` parameter to refine the results you get.
 When you retrieve the status of a completed query, Druid returns information about the composition of each page and its page number (`id`).
+For information about pages, see [Get query status](#get-query-status).

+If a page number isn't passed, all results are returned sequentially in the same response.
+If you have large result sets, you may encounter timeouts based on the value configured for `druid.router.http.readTimeout`.

 When getting query results, keep the following in mind:

 - JSON is the only supported result format.
 - If you attempt to get the results for an in-progress query, Druid returns an error.
+- If you attempt to get the results of a failed or canceled query, Druid returns an HTTP 404 error.
+- Getting the query results for an ingestion query returns an empty response.

 ### Cancel a query